Ayurvedic Massage Buyer’s Guide

 How do you clean the Ayurvedic tools?

 Because of the copious amount of oil used in Ayurvedic massage, we recommend regularly washing the massage mat and table with biodegradable vinyl and leather cleaner, which disinfects and sanitizes, as well as protects and extends the life of the products.
-Oil resistant table covers and face pillows, as well as protective non-woven and disposable paper rolls, are used to minimize oil stains and residue build-up.
+Oil resistant table covers and face pillows, as well as protective non-woven and Disposable Three-Ply Table Sheets, are used to minimize oil stains and residue build-up.

 What are some Ayurvedic massage techniques?